yahyobek0606/yahyobek0606/README.md

 # Hi There 👋.
 I'm Roy 😊

-** Professional Software Developer** who is passionate about solving real-life problems through technology.
+** Professinal Software Developer** who is passionate about solving real-life problems through technology.
 I create startups and innovative solutions with the goal of making life better for everyone.
 I enjoy turning complex challenges into impactful products that create positive change.

 ### 📈️ Tech Stack